thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 incoming-telemetry-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/incoming-telemetry-1-pe.png
-        title: 'After waiting for the period specified in the generator node, you can see the telemetry on your device&#39;s "Latest telemetry" tab.'
+        title: 'After waiting for the period specified in the generator nodes, you will be able to see the telemetry on the "Latest telemetry" tab of your devices.'

 customize-office-sensors-list-widget-1:
     0: